ABCT Services

 Presenter Biography:

-At the end of this workshop, the learner will be able to:
+At the end of the webinar, the learner will be able to:

 Recommended Readings:

 All attendees will receive a certificate of completion when the course requirements are satisfied.
-Certificate of completion is included in the cost of the webinar

 The Association for Behavioral and Cognitive Therapies incurs significant administrative cost related to your registration before a webinar.
 Therefore, there are no refunds for live webinars.
 If you unable to attend a webinar, we will provide you with the recorded version after the live presentation (which is still eligible for CE credit).
 If you wish to cancel or request to transfer your webinar registration to another webinar please email your request to membership@abct.org